mhmdmhd6/Mac-OS-Desktop/README.md

 ## New Available features in this recent versions are: 😀

 - [x] New background image.
-- [x] Bluring the taskbars (Bottom and Top).
+- [x] Bluring the navbar (Bottom and Top).
 - [x] New icons are added to the bottom taskbar.
 - [x] Menu is added to top taskbar.
 - [x] Dots under the icons of open apps.
+- [x] Apps name is in top navbar.
+- [x] Add light theme to project.
+- [x] Right click Menubar.
+- [x] control center for control brightness, sound, WiFi and others.

 ## Sample images for the changes are as follow:👇

 <hr> <br>

-In this version I have added new icons, launchpad, Notepad and calculator. 😃 An example of new icons that are added:
+In this version I have added new icons, launchpad, Notepad and calculator. 😃 An example of new icons those are added:
 > This is how the new features looks like :)

 |new feature in this version| Launchpad |